chermehdi/chermehdi-blog/content/posts/java-streams-part-1.md

 ForEeachOp<T> --> FilterOp<T> --> MapOp<E, T> --> Head<E>
 ```

-with the arrow represent a "parent" relationship, but we need to execute the
+with the arrow representing a *parent* relationship, but we need to execute the
 operations in reverse order, i.e:

 ```